pxckets/monero-python/docs/source/backends.rst

 Backends
 ========

-Backends are the protocols and methods used to communicate with the Monero daemon and interact with the wallet.
+Backends are the protocols and methods used to communicate with the Oscillate daemon and interact with the wallet.
 As of the time of this writing, the only backends available in this library are:

  * ``jsonrpc`` for the HTTP based RPC server,